Alert

 Students are required to submit to a drug test on an unannounced basis.
 Refer to the Health Care Division Handbook for specific policy details.

 Yes.
-Admission to a Health Care program will be limited to two attempts per the specific program and three total attempts in the Health Care Division combined.
-Attempts from previous colleges count in your total number of attempts in the Health Care Division.
-An unsuccessful attempt is defined as receiving a D, F, U, or W in a Health Care Division program course.
+Admission to a Health Care program will be limited to two attempts.
+An unsuccessful attempt means you are unsuccessful in any course(s) during a semester.
+Attempts from previous colleges count in your total number of attempts.
+Starting Fall 2024, an attempt for Health Care programs will be a C, D, W, F, or U. Nursing will continue to be D, W, F, or U until Fall 2025.
 Any student who has used the maximum allowable attempts may be granted one additional Health Care program attempt after a minimum of 5 years from the last Health Care program course.

 Reliable transportation is required.
 Students are responsible for their own transportation to and from clinical agencies.